 First ADX14 = 14 period Average of DX Second ADX14 = ((First ADX14 x 13) + Current DX Value)/14 Subsequent ADX14 = ((Prior ADX14 x 13) + Current DX Value)/14

-At its most basic the Average Directional Index (ADX) can be used to determine if a security is trending or not.
-This determination helps traders choose between a trend following system or a non-trend following system.
-Wilder suggests that a strong trend is present when ADX is above 25 and no trend is present when below 20.
+At its most basic, the Average Directional Index (ADX) can be used to determine if a security is trending or not.
+This determination helps traders choose between a trend-following system or a non-trend-following system.
+Wilder suggests that a strong trend is present when ADX is above 25 and no trend is present when ADX is below 20.
 There appears to be a gray zone between 20 and 25.
 As noted above, chartists may need to adjust the settings to increase sensitivity and signals.
 ADX also has a fair amount of lag because of all the smoothing techniques.
 Many technical analysts use 20 as the key level for ADX.

 The chart above shows Nordstrom (JWN) with the 50-day SMA and 14-day Average Directional Index (ADX).
 The stock moved from a strong uptrend to a strong downtrend in April-May, but ADX remained above 20 because the strong uptrend quickly changed into a strong downtrend.
 There were two non-trending periods as the stock formed a bottom in February and August.
 A strong trend emerged after the August bottom as ADX moved above 20 and remained above 20.

 The chart above shows Medco Health Solutions with the three directional movement indicators.
 Note that 20 is used instead of 25 to qualify ADX signals.
 A lower setting means more possible signals.
 The green dotted lines show the buy signals and the red dotted lines show the sell signals.
-Wilders initial stops were not incorporated in order to focus on the indicator signals.
-As the chart clearly shows, there are plenty of +DI and - DI crosses.
-Some occur with ADX above 20 validate signals.
+Wilder's initial stops were not incorporated in order to focus on the indicator signals.
+As the chart clearly shows, there are plenty of +DI and -DI crosses.
+Some occur with ADX above 20 to validate signals.
 Others occur to invalidate signals.
-As with most such systems, there will be whipsaws, great signals and bad signals.
+As with most such systems, there will be whipsaws, great signals, and bad signals.
 The key, as always, is to incorporate other aspects of technical analysis.
 For example, the first group of whipsaws in September 2009 occurred during a consolidation.
 Moreover, this consolidation looked like a flag, which is a bullish consolidation that forms after an advance.
 It would have been prudent to ignore bearish signals with a bullish continuation pattern taking shape.
-The June 2010 buy signal occurred near a resistance zone marked by broken support and the 50-62% retracement zone.
-It would have been prudent to ignore a buy signal so close to this resistance zone.
+By contrast, the June 2010 buy signal occurred near a resistance zone marked by broken support and the 50-62% retracement zone.
+In this instance, it would have been prudent to ignore a buy signal so close to this resistance zone.

-The directional movement indicator calculations are complex, interpretation is straight-forward and successful implementation takes practice. +DI and - DI crossovers are quite frequent and chartists need to filter these signals with complementary analysis.
+The Directional Movement System indicator calculations are complex, interpretation is straightforward, and successful implementation takes practice. +DI and -DI crossovers are quite frequent and chartists need to filter these signals with complementary analysis.
 Setting an ADX requirement will reduce signals, but this uber-smoothed indicator tends to filter as many good signals as bad.
-In other words, chartists might consider moving ADX to the back burner and focusing on the Directional Indicators to generate signals.
+In other words, chartists might consider moving ADX to the back burner and focusing on the Directional Movement Indicators (+DI and -DI) to generate signals.
 These crossover signals will be similar to those generated using momentum oscillators.
 Therefore, chartists need to look elsewhere for confirmation help.
 Volume-based indicators, basic trend analysis and chart patterns can help distinguish strong crossover signals from weak crossover signals.
-For example, chartists can focus on +DI buy signals when the bigger trend is up and - DI sell signals when the bigger trend is down.
+For example, chartists can focus on +DI buy signals when the bigger trend is up and -DI sell signals when the bigger trend is down.

-Overall Uptrend with +DI Crossing above -DI: This scan starts with stocks that average 100,000 shares daily volume and have an average closing price above 10.
+This scan starts with stocks that average 100,000 shares daily volume and have an average closing price above 10.
 An uptrend is present when trading above the 50-day SMA.
 A buy signal is possible when ADX is above 20.
-This signal materializes when +DI moves above - DI.
+This signal materializes when +DI moves above -DI.

-Overall Downtrend with - DI Crossing above +DI: This scan starts with stocks that average 100,000 shares daily volume and have an average closing price above 10.
-An downtrend is present when trading below the 50-day SMA.
+This scan starts with stocks that average 100,000 shares daily volume and have an average closing price above 10.
+A downtrend is present when trading below the 50-day SMA.
 A sell signal is possible when ADX is above 20.
 This signal materializes when -DI moves above +DI.

 The Average Directional Movement Index (ADX) by Thom Hartle